 Professor Kent Greenfield's research has real impact in Hershey case.

-“Lifetime relationships begin at our annual LAHANAS DEI retreat.
+“Lifetime relationships begin at our annual LAHANAS retreat.
 Incoming LAHANAS students mingle with current students, faculty, staff and alumni, who welcome them to the BC Law community.
 There's nothing more moving than attending an affinity group event and seeing members of all student affinity groups present, supporting one another, as we celebrate who we are.”

 Professor David Olson is quoted in the Computerworld story 'US FTC hits Amazon with antitrust lawsuit on e-commerce business.'

 Libby Professor Cathleen Kaveny is quoted in a National Catholic Reporter story on the conservative Catholic 'misinformation' campaign against the Synod of Bishops.